 As part of its continuing investigation, the clinic has also hired a professional IT services company to uncover how the attack was carried out, determine which data was accessed and obtained, and secure its network and all connected devices.

 Additionally, RBA is offering all impacted patients free-of-charge monitoring services for identity theft and is also advising them to monitor their monthly credit reports for any sign of fraud.
-This is wise practice as while ransomware groups often make promises to delete stolen data records when companies decide to pay up, this is merely an agreement with parties know to employ unscrupulous practices, so there is never any guarantee that the cybercriminals have kept to their part of the deal.
+This is a wise practice as while ransomware groups often make promises to delete stolen data records when companies decide to pay up, this is merely an agreement with parties know to employ unscrupulous practices, so there is never any guarantee that the cybercriminals have kept to their part of the deal.